 It’s officially that time of year when it’s out with the old and in with the new.
 The changing of seasons brings us warmer temps and has has us going through our wardrobes with a fine-tooth comb.
 Not only are closet cleanouts satisfying to do, but sometimes they can earn you a pretty penny.
 Toronto is known for its prime selection of consignment stores and if you keep up with the trends, your old threads can pay you back.
 But these stores don’t take just any pair of jeans or any old blazer — some are very strategic in how they select or buy as they say.

-If you’re doing some spring cleaning and want to sell some gently used clothes, here are tips for how to get them to sell at consignment stores!
+If you’re doing some pre-spring cleaning and want to sell some gently used clothes, here are tips for how to get them to sell at consignment stores!

 Be Mindful Of The Buying Season

 Most stores buy clothes ahead of the current season.
-As it’s spring right now, consignment stores are most likely buying for the summer season.
-That means that even though you might wear sweatpants in the summertime, don’t be surprised when the buyer doesn’t want them.
+As it’s still technically winter right now, consignment stores have already started buying for the spring.
+So, don’t be surprised when the buyer doesn’t want your puffer coat right now.
 Not only is it important to be mindful of the garment but it’s also smart to pay attention to the colour.
-Summer colours like white, yellow, pink, and various pastels will likely be selected by any buyer!
+Spring colours like white, yellow, pink, and various pastels will likely be selected by any buyer!